keymanesh/Udacity--Data-Analysis-with-R/README.md

 ![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5-1.png)

-In above figures we can see that for most of the wine in our dataset, quality falls between 5 and 7 which is a range for good wines.
+For most of the wine in our dataset, quality falls between 5 and 7 which is a range for good wines.
 There are couple of exceptions as excellent wine(8 or above), and poor (4 or below)

 #### Distribution of data: Wine Acidity

 ![plot of chunk unnamed-chunk-6](figure/unnamed-chunk-6-1.png)

-Based on the bottom-right figure, wines are acidic and their pH are ranging from 2.5 to 4 and most of them are in fact between 3 and 3.5.
+Based on the bottom-right figure, wines are acidic and their pH are ranging from 2.5 to 4, however, most of wine have pH between 3 and 3.5.

 Acidic nature of wines can come from three different types of acids: